 Onna Van Den Broek: firstname.lastname@example.org

-If you’re interested in attending, please email: email@example.com
+If you are interested in attending, please see the website above and email: email@example.com

 The Is it just me?
 Discussing mental health and the PhD experience event will take place on 30 January 2019, 16:00-18:00 at the Mason Lecture Theatre in Bancroft Building, Mile End, Queen Mary University of London.